Skip to main content

 What to expect:

-• Welcome from facilitators.
+• Welcome from facilitators

 • Round-robin check-in: How are you as a human?

-• Share out from each attendee about the materials.
+• Share out from each attendee about the materials

-• If time remains, open space for additional thoughts and questions.
+• If time remains, open space for additional thoughts and questions

-Upcoming Chats
+Upcoming Equity Chats

 March 7, 2026 — White Supremacy Culture by Tema Okun

-Tema Okun explains how everyday norms like perfectionism, urgency, and defensiveness are rooted in systems that uphold racial inequality.
+In this PDF essay, Okun explains how everyday norms like perfectionism, urgency, and defensiveness are rooted in systems that uphold racial inequality.
 She argues that these behaviors often go unnoticed because they are treated as “normal,” and she encourages readers to challenge them in order to build more equitable and inclusive spaces.

-April 4, 2026 — Jim Crow of the North from PBS
+April 4, 2026 — Jim Crow of the North from Twin Cities PBS

-Previous Chats
+Previous Equity Chats

 • Together We Give People a Leg Up